 NYU Women’s Health Study

-In the NYU Women’s Health Study, an initiative of NYU Langone’s Division of Epidemiology, we research the causes of chronic diseases in women in order to identify potential prevention strategies.
-For more than 30 years, in one of the longest-running studies of its kind, we have investigated the role of hormones, diet, and other factors in the development of the most common cancers in women, especially breast cancer, as well as cardiovascular disease, osteoporotic fractures, and other conditions.
+In the NYU Women’s Health Study, we research the causes of cancer and other chronic diseases in women in order to identify potential prevention strategies.
+For more than 30 years, in one of the longest-running studies of its kind, we have investigated the role of hormones, diet, and other factors in the development of the most common cancers in women, especially breast cancer, as well as other chronic conditions.

-The National Cancer Institute is the primary funder of the NYU Women’s Health Study.
+The National Cancer Institute is the primary funder of the NYU Women’s Health Study, an initiative of NYU Langone’s Division of Epidemiology.
 In addition, we have received funding for specific projects from the American Cancer Association, the American Heart Association, the U.S. Department of Defense, the National Heart, Lung, and Blood Institute, and the Susan G. Komen Foundation.

 For more information about the NYU Women’s Health Study, please call us toll-free at 866-698-0261 or email firstname.lastname@example.org.